zilliztech/zdoc/docs/tutorials/cluster/manage-cluster.md

     </Admonition>

-- **Private Link**

-    In the **Connect** section on the **Cluster Details** tab, click **+ Add Private Link** to add a private link for your cluster, avoiding access from the Internet.

-    For details on how to configure private link, refer to [Set up a Private Link](./setup-a-private-link).

 - **Whitelist**

-    In the **Summary** section on the Cluster Details tab, click on the IP address in **Network Address** to add IP address segments to the whitelist.
+    In the **Summary** section, click on the IP address in **Network Address** to add IP address segments to the whitelist.
 Once an IP address segment, other than a full-zero one (**0.0.0.0/0**), is added to the whitelist, Zilliz Cloud only permits access from IP addresses within the listed IP address segments.

     By default, a full-zero IP address segment is added, indicating that your cluster can be accessed from anywhere.

-    For details on how to set up the whitelist, refer to [Set up Whitelist](./set-up-whitelist).
+    For details on how to set up the whitelist, refer to [Set up Whitelist](./setup-whitelist).

 ### Manage and configure clusters{#manage-and-configure-clusters}